mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Can I chain panels or use with larger panels?

-Yes you can.
 If you want to use with a 64x64 pixel panel (typically a HUB75*E* panel) you MUST configure a valid *E_PIN* to your ESP32 and connect it to the E pin of the HUB75 panel!
 Hence the 'E' in 'HUB75E'

 This library has only been tested with a 64 pixel (wide) and 32 (high) RGB panel.
 Theoretically, if you want to chain two of these horizontally to make a 128x32 panel you can easily by setting the MATRIX_WIDTH to '128' and connecting the panels in series using the HUB75 ribbon cable.